grutig/SwHunter/README.md

 # swhunter

 **swhunter** is an open-source application designed for Shortwave Listening (SWL) and Broadcast Listening (BCL).
-It allows users to manage shortwave broadcast station schedules (based on the EiBi database) and control compatible radio receivers using [Hamlib](https://github.com/Hamlib/Hamlib), manage CRUD operations on database, search the database and lookup it based on receiver frequency, date, time and schedules.
+It allows users to manage shortwave broadcast station schedules (based on the EiBi database - http://www.eibispace.de/) and control compatible radio receivers using [Hamlib](https://github.com/Hamlib/Hamlib), manage CRUD operations on database, search the database and lookup it based on receiver frequency, date, time and schedules.

 > ⚠️ **Alpha Stage**: swhunter is currently in **alpha** development.
 While it is already **usable**, features may be incomplete or subject to change.